+Staff work together with parents to enhance each child's development, health, family support and community support.
 Each family's culture, language, values and traditions are respected and promoted.
-Children with special needs are embraced in the Early Head Start programs.
+Children with special needs are embraced in our programs.
 We consider every child a unique person with individual strengths and needs.
-Parents and staff work together to create individualized programs for every child.
+Parents and staff work together to create individualized learning programs for every child.
+You will jointly develop an IDP for your child with learning goals, that may include IEP or ASQ goals, if appropriate.